rezarahem/jupiter-core/README.md

 ## Clone the Source Code

-<span style="color: yellow;">NOTE</span> You need to have [git](https://git-scm.com/downloads) installed for the cli to work.
+<span style="color: yellow;">NOTE</span> You need to have [Git](https://git-scm.com/downloads) installed for the CLI to work.

-For starting a new Jupiter project I prepared a CLI to clone the project.
+To start a new Jupiter project I prepared a CLI to clone the project.

 1. **Start the CLI**

-   Right now this cli just gets your `App Title` and clone `jupiter-core` repo
+   Right now, this CLI just gets your `App Title` and clones `jupiter-core` repo

    ```
    npx @rahem/jupiter
    ```

    Provide a name to create a new folder and clone the repository inside it.
 Use `.` to clone into the current directory.
-This provides a quick way to get started with your project, and I’ll be continuously improving the CLI to include more setup options and automation features to streamline the development process.
+This provides a quick way to get started with your project, and I will continuously improving the CLI to include more setup options and automation features, further streamlining the development process.

 2. **Initialize a Git Repository**